-We are FINALLY starting to see the light at the end of the very long COVID-tunnel.
-With hair and beauty businesses allowed to start operating somewhat normally, it’s time to get your ducks in a row so your business is ready for clients again if you did close your doors.
+When lockdowns end and hair and beauty businesses allowed to start operating somewhat normally, it’s time to get your ducks in a row so your business is ready for clients again.

 By giving yourself time to think about your re-opening plan, you will be able to focus on each key area of your business so you can reopen with a bang!
 Here are a few ideas to get you started.

+Reconsider your current COVID-safe plan and see if there are any improvements that could be made.
 Think about how you are going to sanitise stations, basins, waiting areas, in between clients, and the entire salon at the end of every day.
-It’s important to establish a consistent routine for you and your staff to prevent the risk of contamination within your salon.
+It’s important to establish and maintain a consistent routine for you and your staff to prevent the risk of contamination within your salon.

-In your Shortcuts Appointment Book, consider adding a finishing block titled “Sanitation” or “Sterilisation”.
+In your Shortcuts Appointment Book, consider adding a finishing block titled “Sanitation” or “Sterilisation” if you haven’t already.
 This should be booked after every service to allow a minimum of 15 minutes to clean your space in-between clients.

 Plan ahead and pre-order any Personal Protective Equipment (PPE) ahead of time to maintain your sanitation standards once you are back in full swing.